lacker/coinkit/data/README.md

 The performance of the two is about the same time on my Macbook, 35 ms per op.

+TODO: is that ridiculously bad, such that I must be missing something?

 # Maintenance

 TODO: write some tips for miners on how to keep their databases well-maintained